 Think of a store where you, the salesperson, must talk to every customer to find out exactly what they want.
 There is nothing on the shelves for them to choose from — only your expertise!
 That's how online companies work when they don't have a knowledge base for users to look through.
 Keep reading for examples of knowledge base examples in different industries and tips on how to create your own.

-The term “knowledge base” refers to a database in which information is collected, organized, shared, searched and used.
-Knowledge bases are intended to act as a resource for the reader, such as a customer or a customer service representative.
-Many knowledge bases offer answers to frequently asked questions, detailed procedures and tutorials.
-Knowledge bases may also offer user manuals or articles on a specific subject.
+The term knowledge base refers to a library of data in which information is collected, organized, shared, searched, and used.
+Knowledge bases are intended to act as a resource for the reader.

 Examples of Knowledge Bases

 Unless you have enough customer service representatives to meet every customer need, knowledge bases are a must for your website.
 But not every knowledge base is created equally.
 There are several different potential audiences for knowledge bases: external audiences, internal audiences and machines.

 Knowledge Bases for External Audiences

 Public databases on a company or organization's website are for people outside the organization, such as customers and consultants, to use for their own reference.
 That way, they don't waste their time (and the company's resources) waiting for a customer service representative.
 The best knowledge bases for public audiences look like high-quality help pages.

 Examples of public knowledge bases for external audiences include:

 - a guide like Asana, which provides options for users to choose their next action